diku-dk/hpps-e2020-pub/README.md

 ### Time and place

-The exam will take place online and in week 4.
-The exact dates are still undecided, and we will try to place them so as to minimise conflicts with other course.
+The exam will take place online and run from the **28th to the 30th of January** (note that the 30th is a Saturday).
+This is to avoid conflicts with other exams (specifically the ML course, which has promised to examinate all HPPS students prior to the 28th).